hadjShell/Data_Stuctures_Algorithms/DSA_Notes.md

   * Need to measure performance of different algorithms to allow us to compare them
   * Interested in efficiency of an algorithm
     * **Time**: how fast does an algorithm run
-    * **Space**: how much memory is required
+    * **Space**: how much memory is required **simultaneously**
   * Experimental approach: limited
   * Theoretical approach: Complexity analysis

 * Big O Notation

-  * Give an approximately **upper bound** (worst case) on an algorithm complexity
+  * Give an approximately **upper bound** on an algorithm complexity
   * `O(f(N))`: indicate the approximate number of **operations** required by an algorithm for input size `N`
   * ![BIG_O](https://raw.githubusercontent.com/hadjShell/Data_Stuctures_Algorithms/main/imgs/BIG_O.png?token=GHSAT0AAAAAABNGJ6OKMZMAAS7CXXJAPW5IYXCSHVQ)

   * Big O is a classification system that groups together algorithms that have similar performance.
 Enable us to quickly compare different algorithms
   * Extra effort to calculate exact bounds is normally unnecessary (is sometimes)
   * Two algorithms with same Big O performance may not behave exactly the same in practice
+  * Big Omega Ω: lower bound on performance
+  * Big Theta θ: bounded above and below

 * Rules
-    * Only consider dominant arithmetic terms as input size `N` approaches infinity
+  * Drop the non-dominant arithmetic terms

+    * `O(f(N) + g(N)) = O(max(f(N), g(n)))`
+    * `O(f(N)) * O(g(N)) = O(f(N) * g(N))`

+  * Drop the constants

     * Adding, subtracting, multiplying, or dividing a Big O performance bound by a constant factor does not change it, doesn't matter how big the constant factor is

   * Different terms for multiple inputs
-    * `O(f(N) + g(N)) = O(max(f(N), g(n)))`
-    * `O(f(N)) * O(g(N)) = O(f(N) * g(N))`

-* Big Omega Ω: lower bound on performance (best case)

-* Big Theta θ: bounded above and below (average case)
+  * Functional call can cost more than `O(1)`

+  * > Generally speaking, when you see an algorithm with multiple recursive calls, you're looking at exponential runtime

+  * We can also approach the runtime by thinking about what the code is supposed to be doing

 * Algorithm analysis case